 Overall, SWAN has already delivered a number of tangible and intangible benefits either directly through its technology or circuitously via the procurement process.
 These benefits will serve and position the Scottish Government and its public sector partners well in achieving the investment objectives and wider national strategic principles which underpin this crucial programme of work.

 If you would like to find out more about SWAN, please feel free to get in touch.
-A more in-depth briefing can be found here
+For a more in-depth briefing, please read the full background note